Skip to main content

 Reels is no longer the emerging format --- it is the dominant one.
 With over 200 billion Reels played daily across Facebook and Instagram, Meta has made it clear that vertical video is the centerpiece of its ad delivery system.
 But 2026 is not just about more Reels.
 It is about better Reels, and the cost of mediocrity is rising fast.

 The data is unambiguous.
-Reels ad share is projected to cross 50% of all Meta ad impressions in 2026, up from 35% in 2025.
+According to eMarketer's digital advertising analysis, Reels ad share is projected to cross 50% of all Meta ad impressions in 2026, up from 35% in 2025.
 But the more important number is the CPM gap: Reels ads are running 20% lower CPMs than Feed placements, while delivering 40% higher engagement rates.
 This is the rare arbitrage opportunity in digital advertising, and it will not last forever.
 As more budget flows into Reels, CPMs will equalize, rewarding early movers who built their creative muscles now.

 What is changing in 2026 is the creative standard.
 When everyone is making Reels, standing out requires more than just shooting vertical.
 The winning formula combines platform-native aesthetics (think creator-style content, not polished brand videos) with strategic narrative structure.
 The best-performing Reels ads look like organic content for the first 2 seconds, then seamlessly transition into a product message.
 This is a craft that takes practice and iteration.